apex-enterprise-patterns/at4dx/docs/Domains.md

 - Execute Asynchronous
   - Runs the domain process in a Queueable and not in the primary execution thread.

+### Can `Criteria` and `Action` classes be reused in different Domain Processes?

+Yes.

+Each domain process will be treated in isolation.
+If the criteria classes from domain process 1 criteria filter the active record set down to a subset for the domain process 1 actions, it will only be for those actions.
+When domain process 2 begins, it will start fresh with the original set of records and the domain process 2 criteria will filter that original record set down to a subset that the domain process 2 actions will work on.
+The same is true for when domain process 3 begins.
+Each domain process begins with the same original group of records.
+This is true regardless of whether or not the same physical crtiera or action class is utililzed in multiple domain processes.

+Also note that these domain process ids are specific to the other defining traits of the domain process.
+What I mean is a domain process is classified by multiple elements:

+the SObject involved,
+Trigger or Domain Method context,
+If Domain Method context, then what is the unique "domain method token", If Trigger context, then what type of Trigger context -- Before Insert, After Update, etc.
+So, you could see a domain process id of "1" for all of the following combination examples:

+Account - Trigger context - BeforeInsert
+Account - Trigger context - AfterUpdate
+Contact - Trigger context - BeforeInsert
+Account - Domain Method context - unique "domain method token" Contact - Domain Method context - unique "domain method token" etc...

 #### Triggers

 Order of Operations